 #83 is a large bodied bear.
 In July, he often sports a light brown coat, dark eye rings as well as numerous small scars and wounds on his face, neck, and front legs.
 Like many large adult males, his ears are wide set.
 He displays a large scar on his right shoulder from a wound received in 2012.
-In 2015, he had a large, deep wound above his hips which should produce another distinctive scar.
-In the fall, his coat is medium brown in color with grizzled highlights especially around his neck.
+In 2015, he had a large, deep wound above his hips that appeared to have reopened in 2016.
+As of 2017, the wound had healed but produced a recognizable scar.
+In the fall, his coat is medium brown with grizzled highlights especially around his neck.

 #83 is another adult bear that matured along the Brooks River.
-He is believed to the offspring of #438 and the sibling of #868.
+He is believed to be the offspring of #438 and the sibling of #868.

 Even though #83 and #868 undoubtedly shared many of the same learning experiences as cubs, they differ in their fishing styles and hold different ranks in the bear hierarchy.
-In July, this bear fishes below Brooks Falls in the jacuzzi and, especially, near the middle of the falls.
+In July, #83 fishes below Brooks Falls in the jacuzzi and, especially, near the middle of the falls.
 In contrast, his sibling #868 is often seen fishing the lip.
-Over the past several years, #83 was also a more dominant bear at the falls than his sibling.

-Over the last two years, #83 was only displaced by the very largest male bears.
+Over the past several years, #83 was a more dominant bear at the falls than his sibling and was only displaced by the very largest male bears.
 In the fall, #83 fishes the cut bank and lower river like most bears.
-He will sometimes play with his sibling and #161.